raphaellondner-okta/okta.github.io/_source/docs/api/resources/oidc.md

 }
 ~~~

 >Okta strongly recommends retrieving keys dynamically with the JWKS published in the discovery document.
-It is safe to cache or persist downloaded keys for performance, but if your application is pinned to a signing key, you must check the keys as Okta automatically rotates signing keys.
+It is safe to cache or persist downloaded keys for performance.
+However, if your application is pinned to a signing key, you must check the keys as Okta automatically rotates signing keys.

 There are standard open-source libraries available for every major language to perform [JWS](https://tools.ietf.org/html/rfc7515) signature validation.